LoC8258/LoC8258/README.md

-### locc
+### LineOfCodeboi

-hey, I'm LoC.
+hey, I'm LoC (short for **line of code**, but tell no-one that).
 I'm a self-taught developer, interested in everything.
 From a simple (and crappy) Discord bot to a legitimate cheat for Fortnite, I've done it all.

 Here's some other things GitHub recommended to me
 - 🔭 I’m currently working on game exploitation